-Once again, I must mention Capitol Records completely ignored this “greedy cash-in for Christmas” release.
-Granted, a batch of the early UK singles went out of print in the mid-sixties.
-Wait a minute…..you mean songs like “I’ll Get You” were nowhere to be found until the big UK reissue campaign of 1976.
+Once again, I must mention Capitol Records US completely ignored this “greedy cash-in for Christmas” release.
+Also, a batch of the early UK singles went out of print in the mid-sixties, which means, songs like “I’ll Get You”, were nowhere to be found until the big UK reissue campaign of 1976.

 Yet, another side note: By cramming sixteen tracks onto one record, the fidelity of this album suffers.
 The original, now-not-so-common-mono-pressing is worse than the stereo and really sounds like crap.
 But, please, just keep ragging on the US releases.

 About now, I’m sure, your head is spinning……..